mattrude/wp-theme-kirby/README.md

 * [Twenty Eleven Theme](http://wordpress.org/extend/themes/twentyeleven) 1.2+

 ## Support
-If you are having issues using the Kirby Theme, please file a bug on this projects [github page](https://github.com/mattrude/wp-theme-kirby/issues).
+If you are having issues using the Kirby Theme, please file a bug on this projects github [Issues](https://github.com/mattrude/wp-theme-kirby/issues) page.

 ## License
 Kirby is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation (http://www.fsf.org/).